SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 ### Replication

-Replication states, whether or not there are multiple replicas of a volume.
-Thus answers the question, whether the data could survive a node outage.
+Replication states whether or not there are multiple replicas of a volume.
+Thus, it answers the question whether the data could survive a node outage.
 Unfortunately there are two ways replication can be achieved:

 1. In the configuration of a volume type.
 It then is visible as extra_spec in the properties of a volume type.
 2. Via the used backend.
 Ceph for example provides automatic replication, that does not need to be specified in the volume type.
 This is currently not visible for users.

-To fulfill this recommentation for now, the admin needs to add `[scs:replicated]` at the beginning or after any other scs aspect into the descriotion of the volume type.
+To fulfill this recommendation, the description should start with an aspect list such as  `[scs:replicated]` (potentially with additional aspects).

 ### Example